tinh-tinh/docs/docs/application/performance.md

 # Performance

-Use another lib to improve performance of app.
+Use another library to improve the app's performance.

-By default, TinhTinh use `encoding/json` lib of Go to decode and encoder data to transport.
-But you can use another lib to improve performance like:
+By default, Tinh Tinh uses Go's `encoding/json` library to decode and encode data for transport.
+However, you can use another library to improve performance, such as:

 - [goccy/go-json](https://github.com/goccy/go-json)
 - [bytedance/sonic](https://github.com/bytedance/sonic)

-And pass it when create app:
+And pass it when creating the app:

 ```go
 import (